What to keep in mind when planning travel while N400 naturalization application is pending

 Here are 3 important considerations before you plan a trip outside the US while your N-400 naturalization application is pending

 1. Physical Presence and Continuous ResidenceReview the trips you've already taken over the last five years (three years if applying for citizenship based on marriage to a U.S. Citizen).
 Make sure that your new trip does not interfere with physical presence and continuous residence requirements*.

 2) Documentation and Travel WarningsMake sure that you have proper documentation to travel as a permanent resident.
 Check that you have an unexpired passport and U.S. green card.
 Check travel warnings** and speak with an immigration attorney if you are a citizen of one of the countries under President Trump's executive order travel ban***.

-3) Check that you will not miss your biometrics appointment or your interview.
+3) Don't miss biometrics or your interview3) Check that you will not miss your biometrics appointment or your interview.
 Biometrics appointments are scheduled at our Seattle office about a month after the application is submitted.
 Interviews are generally scheduled between 4-6 months.
 You can get an idea of the processing times by checking the USCIS website or talking with your attorney.
 USCIS provides about 2 weeks notice by mail of the biometrics appointment and about 1 month's notice of the interview date.
 If you have a long trip scheduled your attorney will also receive mailed notices of these dates and can help you monitor your case.